-Urge Congress to pass a WRDA bill this year and move back to a regular two-year authorization cycle.
+Urge federal lawmakers to pass a Water Resources Development Act (WRDA) bill during the 116th Congress and continue a regular two-year authorization cycle.

 KEY TALKING POINTS:

 Counties appreciate the directive in the 2018 WRDA authorization instructing the Army Corps to consult with local governments on future and pending WRDA projects.